CopernicaMarketingSoftware/AMQP-CPP/README.md

 and AMQP::Channel classes that you saw above, but the alternative AMQP::TcpConnection and AMQP::TcpChannel classes instead.
 You also do not have to create your own class that implements the "AMQP::ConnectionHandler" interface - but a class that inherits from "AMQP::TcpHandler" instead.
-You especially need to implement the "monitor()" method in that class, as that is needed by the AMQP-CPP library to interact with the main event loop:
+This AMQP::TcpHandler class contains a set of methods that you can override to intercept all sort of events that occur during the TCP and AMQP connection lifetime.
+Overriding these methods is mostly optional, because almost all have a default implementation.
+But you do need to implement the "monitor()" method, as that is needed by the AMQP-CPP library to interact with the main event loop:

 ````c++